The capacity for data users to enter, modify, delete, view, copy, or download data.

 Recorded information that documents a transaction or activity by or with any appointed board member, officer, or employee of the University.
 Regardless of physical form or characteristic, the recorded information is a University record if it is produced, collected, received or retained in pursuance of law or in connection with the transaction of university business.
 The medium upon which such information is recorded has no bearing on the determination of whether the recording is a University record.
 University records include but are not limited to: personnel records, student records, research records, financial records, patient records and administrative records.
 Record formats/media include but are not limited to: email, electronic databases, electronic files, paper, audio, video and images (photographs).

-Anyone who uses University information technology (IT) resources.
-This includes all account holders and persons including, but not limited to: students, applicants, faculty, staff, medical center employees, contractors, sponsored account holders, foundation employees, guests, volunteers, and affiliates of any kind.
+User(s), as defined by the University's IRM-003: Data Protection of University Information, is anyone who uses University information technology (IT) resources.
+This includes all account holders and users of University IT resources including, but not limited to: students, applicants, faculty, staff, medical center employees, contractors, University-Associated Organization employees, guests, and affiliates of any kind.

 A level of permission that allows users to access specific resources on the workstation and network, such as data files, applications, printers, and scanners.

 A desktop computer, terminal, tablet, or laptop computer, intended for business or professional use

 A highly-skilled IT professional responsible for the upkeep, configuration, and reliable operation of a workstation such as a Local Support Partner (LSP) or Desktop Support Technician.